-Jackdaw gas condensate field is proposed to be developed at a water depth of approximately 256ft (78m) in blocks 30/02a, 30/02d and 30/03a of the UK central North Sea.
-The project location is approximately 250km east of Aberdeen, Scotland and near the UK/Norway median line.
+The Jackdaw gas condensate field is proposed to be developed at a water depth of approximately 256ft (78m) in blocks 30/02a, 30/02d and 30/03a of the UK central North Sea.
+The project location is approximately 250km east of Aberdeen, Scotland and adjacent to the UK/Norway median line.

-Operated by Shell, the gas condensate field lies within the licence areas P098, P672 and P111.
-The field is owned by BG International (74%), an affiliate of multi-national oil and gas company Shell and ONE-Dyas E&P (26%).
+The gas condensate field lies within the licence areas P098, P672 and P111 and is owned and operated by BG International, an affiliate of oil and gas company Shell’s subsidiary Shell UK.

 Jackdaw gas condensate field background

 Jackdaw field was discovered in 2005 by BG International by the 30/2a-6 exploration well, which intersected hydrocarbons in the Upper Jurassic Heather Formation.
 The gas field was appraised between 2007 and 2012.

 The UK Government’s Department for Business, Energy & Industrial Strategy (BEIS) received the environmental statement (ES) for the field development from Shell in January 2020.
 However, the timeline of the project was affected by the Covid-19 pandemic, and delays in the project approval process resulted in the Field Development Plan (FDP) being updated.

 A new ES was submitted in May 2021, in line with the new Offshore Oil and Gas Exploration, Production, Unloading and Storage (Environmental Impact Assessment) Regulations 2020, which came into effect in January 2021.

 Shell filed an application with the UK Oil and Gas Authority (OGA) for project consent in March 2021.

 The field is expected to produce its first hydrocarbons between the third and fourth quarters of 2025, according to the revised planned schedule of activities.